storyteller613/riv/README.md

 # Idealized Architecture

 There was no mention in the Instructions.md of the communications required between the Pods or the Pod and the outside world.
 Thus, the main object missing from the file-writer-deploy-JG yaml file is the Service object.
 The Service object is responsible for facilitating communications between Pods and/or the external world.
 There are three types of Service object types: ClusterIP, NodePort, and LoadBalancer.
 The choice of the Service object type is dependent on the type of communication desired between the Pods and the Pods and the outside world.

+Another aspect would be security.
+It would be advisable to scope access.
+This would protect user A from user B and visa-versa.